 Chaparral Elementary School is a public elementary school in San Diego.
-The principal of Chaparral Elementary School is Dawn Zwibel and can be contacted at firstname.lastname@example.org.
-871 students attend Chaparral Elementary School and are mostly Hispanic; White, non-Hispanic; and Filipino.
-16% of the Chaparral Elementary School students have "limited English proficiency."
+The principal of Chaparral Elementary School is Dawn Zwibel and can be contacted at email@example.com.
+871 children attend Chaparral Elementary School and identify primarily as Hispanic; White, non-Hispanic; and Filipino.
+16% of the Chaparral Elementary School students are "limited in English proficiency."
 7% of the 871 students here are paying reduced lunch prices.
 The student to teacher ratio at Chaparral Elementary School is 20:1.
 Painted Rock Elementary School is one of the nearest elementary schools.

 - Drawing painting